Join a team of leading practitioners

 As a leading international firm, we are instructed by numerous multinational businesses across broad practice areas.
 Whatever the brief, we recognise that what sets us apart is our ability to deliver clear, commercial and sound legal advice.

 We regularly work with other international law firms, based in major financial centres including London, New York, Dublin, Hong Kong, Tokyo and Dubai, that are lead Counsel on transactions with a BVI or Cayman focus.
-We also have a thriving Irish practice that provides top quality legal services across a broad scope of practice areas, under Irish law.
+We also have a thriving Irish practice that provides top quality legal services across a broad scope of practice areas, under Irish law, and a practice in both Luxembourg and Jersey.

 The work our lawyers do is often international, with many briefs involving complex, high value cross-border transactions.
 We continue to break new ground in the creation of new legal frameworks for our clients and are regularly recognised in industry awards (see News & Expertise).